katiBe3/wp-starter/README.md

 - Changed `lando.yml`?
 Ran into problems?
 Rebuild containers 📦 with `lando rebuild`
 - 💣 Destroy your containers with `lando destroy -y`

-PS: You can change the server config (php version, database, web server etc.) in `lando.yml`⚙️.
+PS: You can change the server config (php version, database, web server, settings for wp-config.php etc.) in `lando.yml`⚙️.

 ## 📖 Resources
 - [Configure Lando for WordPress](https://docs.lando.dev/wordpress/config.html)